 At this point the active

 Prepare review data Task is closed in the Tasklist panel since the review submission stage is complete – note that the NEXUS user at this point is the review process submitter (Initiator).
 The ongoing review process is shown in the panel's Activities listing with an active status.

 To view the progress status of the active review process, select its entry in the Activities list to display the current data and the annotated flow diagram (Diagram tab).

 With the review process configured and submitted by the Initiator, the activity will automatically generate Tasks to be completed by those specified as Reviewers.
-When a Reviewer then signs in to NEXUS the Tasks area will show an assigned
+When a Reviewer then signs in to NEXUS, or refreshes the Tasklist panel, the Tasks area will show an assigned

 Provide review feedback task.

 Selecting this Task will activate the Review stage of the process flow for the Reviewer, who in this example case is a member of the